ericrqs/shell-L1-standard/{{cookiecutter.project_slug}}/README.md

 You might have to handle SSH connections closed by the remote host.
 It never hurts to disconnect and reconnect.

 To log in with an RSA key file (id_rsa), pass look_for_keys=True to the SSH connect() as shown above.
 Paramiko will search for ~/.ssh/id_rsa.
-The driver runs in the system account, so the key file should be at C:\Windows\System32\Config\systemprofile\\.ssh\id_rsa on the execution server.
+The driver runs in the system account, so the key file should be at C:\Windows\System32\Config\systemprofile\\.ssh\id_rsa.
 Continue to specify the username and password on the resource.
 The password will be used to decrypt the id_rsa file, and along with the username this key will be used to log in.
 This feature has never been tested with a blank password, so create the id_rsa with a password to be safe.

 If you connect to a color terminal, the returned data may be polluted with control sequences in the form ESC[123m (regex: r'\x1b\\[\d+m').
 This could interfere with your detection of the prompt regex.
 Buffer all the received data and look for the prompt regex in a separate copy of the data with the control sequences deleted.